 Full public financing is still the gold standard for getting private money out of elections.

-Chances for Reform: Not Bad
+Chances for Reform: Promising

-On the negative side is the Supreme Court, an unelected and unaccountable political body that has blocked almost every meaningful reform attempt in this area.
+On the negative side is the Supreme Court, an unelected and unaccountable political body that has blocked many of the reform efforts in this area.
 On the plus side, the public seems increasingly upset about our current financing system and the dominance of wealthy interests.
 Over 80% of Americans say they oppose the Supreme Court’s Citizens United ruling that allows unlimited corporate spending.
 Over 75% of Americans believe there “should be limits on the amount of money individuals and groups can spend on campaigns.”
 Another poll found that 69% of Americans thought Super PACs should be illegal.
 All the more impressive was the bi-partisan nature of the public support for this: it included a majority of Democrats, Republicans, and independents.
 And 52% of those polled said they “strongly” support such a ban on outside spending.
 This kind of broad and strong support for reform is a good sign.

 Unfortunately, however, public support for the best reform – public financing – is a little less strong.
 While voters in states that have Clean Elections overwhelmingly support it, nationwide polls show that 50% support it and 44% oppose it.
 In addition, where reformers have tried to pass Clean Elections, special interests and many politicians have fought hard against it.
 Many incumbents benefit from our current system and amass large financial war chests that discourage challengers.
 And special interests are loath to give up one of their main sources of political influence.